-The ACRP-project URBAN HEAT EQUALITY focused Nature-based solutions (NbS) to urban heat islands and their impacts on social equality.
+The ACRP-project URBAN HEAT EQUALITY, opens an external URL in a new window focuses Nature-based solutions (NbS) to urban heat islands and their impacts on social equality.
 The project examines policies that aim at promoting NbS to urban heat in the city of Vienna.
 NbS run the risk of increasing social inequalities.
 Based on an analysis of vulnerabilities, policy outputs and impacts on social equality and resilience, the project assesses the integration of vulnerable groups in current and future policy-making.

 Project duration: 11.2022 until 02.2025